jo824/using-kit/using-go/second.md

 Alright, enough of this and lets actually look at some code.

 ### Quick look at syntax
-Go was designed with syntax simplicity and readability in mind.
+Go was designed with syntax[^1] simplicity and readability in mind.
 We wanted a feeling of familiarity to existing languages declaration syntax is closer to Pascal's than to C's.
 The declared name appears before  the type and there are more keywords:
 Here we declare a function named 'fn' , and a struct of custom type `T`

 ```go